grafana/google-sheets-datasource/docs/sources/query-editor/index.md

 ## Time Filter

-The **Time Filter** toggle controls whether to filter rows containing cells with time fields using the dashboard timepicker time.
+The **Time Filter** toggle controls whether to filter rows containing cells with time fields using the dashboard time picker time.